 2. (10 pts) Amides are best represented as the hybrid of three contributing structures.
 Draw the second and third important contributing structures in the spaces provided, including all lone pairs and formal charges.
-For the first two structures in each problem, use arrows to indicate the movement of electrons to give the structures you drew.
+For the two structures on the left in each problem, use arrows to indicate the movement of electrons to give the structures you drew.
 There is no need to draw any circles around any of these contributing structures.
-You might want to read these directions again to make sure you know what we want.
+You might want to read these directions again to make sure you know what we want